 No one ever warns you about the sagging, do they?
 Probably because there’s absolutely nothing you can do about it – facelifts aside, obviously.
 There is no lotion or potion in the world that can put your sagging jowls back where they used to be once they’ve started the journey south, and that’s one of the greatest tragedies of life, I think, because, WOW, why is my skin trying to escape my face, all of a sudden?

 As I was saying, there’s no skincare product out there that can stop the southward shift once it’s started.
-There is, however, the Foreo Bear: a little device which claims to provide “the ultimate workout for your face” and an easy – if pricey – way to “sculpt” your face, and make everything look a little bit firmer, tighter, and <whispers>younger.
+There is, however, the Foreo Bear (BUY IT HERE): a little facial toning device which claims to provide “the ultimate workout for your face” and an easy – if pricey – way to “sculpt” your face, and make everything look a little bit firmer, tighter, and <whispers>younger.